Blee1077/sunspel-discount-notifier/README.md

 This repo contains source code and supporting files for a serverless application that can be deploy with the SAM CLI.
 It includes the following files and folders.

 - sunspel-discount-notifier - Code for the application's Lambda function.
-- events - Invocation events that you can use to invoke the function.
 - template.yaml - A template that defines the application's AWS resources.

 The application uses several AWS resources, including Lambda functions and an EventBridge rule.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.